zhubert/malachite/README.md

 Make a subdirectory of "app" called "go".

-### Write a Go Function
+### Write Some Go Functions

-You can just write a normal function with some "opinionated" requirements:
+Everything in "app/go" will get compiled into one namespace, so to get it to work with Malachite, you need to:

-* it must be called Handler
+* name the methods you want exported like: "HandleFoo"
-* it can only have one argument
+* the Handle methods can only take one argument (use structs for more complexity)

 For instance, if you wanted to upcase strings more quickly in your Rails app, you'd put the following in the file "app/go/upcase.go":